j-fu/vtkfig/README.md

-vtkfig V0.8
+vtkfig V0.9
 ============

-The intention of  vtkfig is to provide a C++  graphics library with an API similar to that of matplotlib and which uses [vtk](http://vtk.org) for rendering.
+The intention of  vtkfig is to provide a C++  graphics library with an API that is not more complicated than that of matplotlib and which uses [vtk](http://vtk.org) for rendering.

 ## Features

 - Mainly C++11
 - Separate rendering thread allowing for easy handling of changing data  handeled by the vtkfig::Frame class
-- Standard views for 2D, 3D grid
+- Standard views for 2D, 3D, grid
-- Easy extension by implementing derived classes from vtkfig::Figure containing standard vtk rendering pipelines
+- Extensible by implementing derived classes from vtkfig::Figure containing standard vtk rendering pipelines
 - Experimental client-server communication for remote execution

 ## News
 - v0.9: plane/isolevel edit
+- v0.8:
-- v0.8: architecture reshuffle: separate data from figures
+   - architecture reshuffle: separate data from figures
+   - environment variable VTKFIG_MULTITHREADED controls single/multithread
+     rendering.
+On the mac 0 is the default...

 ## Build

 Prerequisite is an installed version of VTK, and C++11 compiler.